couchbase/sync_gateway/README.md

 This could seem weird ("why am I downloading documents I don't need?") but it ensures that any views running in the client will correctly no longer include the document, instead of including an obsolete revision.
 If the app code uses views to filter instead of just assuming that all docs in its local db must be relevant, it should be fine.

+Note that in cases where the user's access to a channel is revoked, this will not remove documents from the user's device which are part of the revoked channels but have already been synced.

 ## Authentication & Authorization